rvojcik/bash-git-prompt/README.md

 ![git prompt](img/bash_git_basics.png)

-Prompt automatically detect that you are in GIT repository and display some basic git info like actual REF, Modified files, Added files and Deleted file.
-It can also detect Git Submodules and gives you indication of that or if you have stashed changes in git
+* Prompt automatically detect that you are in GIT repository and display some basic git info like actual REF, Modified files, Added files and Deleted file.
+* It can also detect Git Submodules and gives you indication of that
+* It inform you if you have stashed changes in git
+* you can turn off git prompt permanently in `.bash_func` or temporarly with `gitprompt off`

 ### Kubernetes

 ![kube prompt](img/bash_kube_basics.png)

-For kubernetes you can see current active context and default namespace for that context.
+* For kubernetes you can see current active context and default namespace for that context.
+* you can turn off kube prompt permanently in `.bash_func` or temporarly with `kubeprompt off`

 ### Some usefull aliases